dlresende/kata-fizz-buzz/README.md

 - If the number is divisible by 3, should print "Fizz";
 - If the number is divisible by 5, should print "Buzz";
-- If the number is divisible by both 3 and 5, should print "Fizz Buzz";
+- If the number is divisible by both 3 and 5, should print "FizzBuzz";
 - Otherwise, should print the number.

 Example: